-Located in Southern France in the Midi-Pyrenees region, Toulouse is a very interesting city - it is the 4th largest city in France and succeeds very well at combining the attractive old centre of the city with modern success in industry, together creating a bustling and lively city.
-The 'trademark' of Toulouse is perhaps the small pretty pink bricks with which many of the houses and important buildings have been constructed, which seem to change colour as the Day (and the sun) passes.
+Located in Southern France in the Midi-Pyrenees region, Toulouse is a very interesting city - it is the 4th largest city in France.
+A It succeeds at combining the attractive old centre of the city with modern success in industry, together creating a bustling and lively city.
+The 'trademark' of Toulouse is perhaps the small, pretty pink bricks with which many of the houses and important buildings have been constructed, which seem to change colour as the day (and the sun) passes.
 Hence the city is often referred to as the Ville Rose (pink city).
-These bricks are also often combined with the local white stone to create a decorative effect.
+These bricks are also often combined with the local white stone, to create a decorative effect.
 Canal du Midi also passes through Toulouse and has nice shady banks where you can take a stroll.
 With a guide we will explore Toulouse.
 The Canal du Midi which runs from Toulouse to Sete on the Mediterranean is a UNESCO World Heritage Site.

 - Citywalk Toulouse